cronvel/async-kit/README.md

 <a name="ref..clone"></a>
 ### .clone()

-This method is used to clone and return an `async.Plan`.
+This method is used to clone an `async.Plan` and return it.

 The cloned `async.Plan` is **unlocked**: we can use its modifier methods even if the original `async.Plan` is locked or is currently under execution.